Big Clusters Maple Cinnamon Chocolate Chip Granola

 All the textures from the oats, nuts, and dried fruit make this so easy to down by the handful.
 You’ll never want storebought again.

-2 1/2 cups old-fashioned whole-rolled oats (not quick-cook or instant; use certified GF if necessary)
+- 2 1/2 cups old-fashioned whole-rolled oats (not quick-cook or instant; use certified GF

 - Preheat oven to 350F, line a baking sheet with a Silpat or line with parchment paper.
 This granola is messy, sticky, and I recommend either a Silpat or parchment rather than just spraying a baking sheet with cooking spray.